abhianish0105/DSC180A-Q1_Project/README.md

 ### 'test.py'
 This file contains the code for initializing the consumer and the pipeline, which starts the stream of tweets from the Twitter API.

+### 'End to End Sentiment Analysis Demonstration.mp4'
+This file contains a video used to demonstrate our pipeline end to end, along with explanations along the way.

 ## Group Members
 - Brandon Vinhnee
 - Abhishek Nisha Anish